aubreymoore/jb/sam3.md

 #     output: exports/relationship_between_wind_and_CRB_trap_catch.pdf
 ---

+# Introduction

-This page evaluates SAM3, the most recent Segment Anything Model for automated detection of coconut palm trees.
+This page evaluates SAM3, the most recent Segment Anything Model, for automated detection of coconut palm trees.

 Code associated with this page is available at https://github.com/aubreymoore/sam3-2026-01-31

+# SAM3 results

 We start by running SAM3 on two test images.